OpenAstronomy/openastronomy.github.io/_projects/2018/timelab/XSPEC.md

 [(dhuppenkothen/clarsach)](https://github.com/dhuppenkothen/clarsach).

 #### Deliverables
-Deliverables for this project will be
+Deliverables for this project will be:

 ##### To complete each milestone